ABOUT

 Because my start was a swan dive into the deep end, I learned through trial, error, and evolved the way I work according to what I think editing ought to be.
 It started that way because I didn’t know any better; it stayed that way because I think it’s right—and it works.
 It wasn't until later that I realized I was doing something unique from most other editors.

-My process is personal, rather than transactional because that’s what you deserve.
 I care more about what you have to say and how you want to say it, prioritizing your perspective and voice over "how things are done."
 I won’t make your words subservient to grammar rules.
 And there is no red pen shredding your work into a heap of white, black, and red.
 (I use a blue pen—it's friendlier.)

-More than anything, my process is collaborative.
-Together, you and I will work to solve the puzzles your manuscript presents and elevate your writing to its highest potential.
-We'll make sure your message lands.
-Because here's the thing: The right words delivered the right way make things happen: surprises unfurl, expectations get subverted, minds change, emotions crack open, books sell, opportunities knock, and writers become authors.
+Because here's the thing: The right words delivered the right way make things happen: surprises unfurl, expectations get subverted, minds change, emotions crack open, services sell, opportunities knock, and writers become authors.
 So how might your writing make things happen?
 I can help with that.

 All About: Straight talk, sharp wit, wild ideas, good hospitality, empathy, em dashes, a great night's sleep, and really strong coffee.